cofoundry-cms/Cofoundry.Docs/src/Content Management/Images.md

 Currently there are two plugin options:

-- [Cofoundry.Plugins.Imaging.SkiaSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.SkiaSharp): Uses the [SkiaSharp](https://github.com/mono/SkiaSharp)/[Skia](https://skia.org/) libraries which are MIT/BSD licenced.
+- [Cofoundry.Plugins.Imaging.SkiaSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.SkiaSharp): Uses the [SkiaSharp](https://github.com/mono/SkiaSharp)/[Skia](https://skia.org/) libraries which are MIT/BSD licensed.
 Does not support animated GIF resizing and has limited options for configuration.
-It is supported on a wide range of platforms but may not be supported in some linux configurations without a custom build of the native libraries.
+It is supported on a wide range of platforms but may not be supported in some Linux configurations without a custom build of the native libraries.
-- [Cofoundry.Plugins.Imaging.ImageSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.ImageSharp): Uses the [ImageSharp](https://github.com/SixLabors/ImageSharp) library which is dual licenced under Apache 2.0 and a reasonably priced commercial support licence.
-It's currently in beta but it is fully cross-platform, supports a wide range of formats including animated gifs and has a comprehensive range of configuration options.
+- [Cofoundry.Plugins.Imaging.ImageSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.ImageSharp): Uses the [ImageSharp](https://github.com/SixLabors/ImageSharp) library which is licensed under the [Six Labors Split License](https://github.com/SixLabors/ImageSharp/blob/main/LICENSE).
+It is fully cross-platform, supports a wide range of formats including animated GIFs and has a comprehensive range of configuration options.

-## Generating Image Urls
+## Generating Image URLs

 ### From a View or Template